 It’s better to have at least a reasonable quality monitor.
 If your monitor is too cheap or too old, it may not be capable of showing accurate colour.
 The main monitor types are TN and IPS.
 It is better to go for an IPS rather than a TN monitor because the appearance of TN monitors changes according to viewing angle and therefore may not show you an accurate picture of your image.

-Another option at an even higher level of expense is a 4K monitor with a resolution of something like 3840×2160 instead of 1900×1200.
-There are not many available and photographic quality ones can be very expensive, as with the NEC PA322.
+Another level of choice is resolution.
+The ultra high resolution 4K monitors have a resolution of something like 3840×2160 instead of 1900×1200.
+Photographic quality ones can be very expensive.
 You will also need an expensive graphics card to drive it.
 You will get amazing resolution and excellent colour but you may have problems with some software.
-For example, the Nik software suite is unlikely to work well on 4K because Google is not maintaining or updating it.
+For example, the Nik software suite may not work well on 4K because Google is not maintaining or updating it.
 You also need good eyesight or the extra resolution may be wasted.

 A good colorimeter is almost essential, especially for printing.
 Your eyes can adjust to see both daylight and tungsten light as normal so they are not good tools to adjust monitors, so you should use a good colorimeter to calibrate and profile your monitor.
 The best colorimeter is the X-Rite i1 Display Pro.
 (Online prices start from just under $300).